Cornelius J. Barton

 In 1992, Harriman bought a 20 percent stake in Dorr Oliver.
 Dorr Oliver was then sold to a German company in 1995, and Barton retired as President after more than twelve years in that position.

-He has been a member of the Rensselaer Board of Trustees beginning in 1991 until the present (as an active trustee from May 1991 through December 2012, and subsequently a trustee emeritus), and was the interim president of RPI from April 1998 until July 1999, until the current President, Shirley Ann Jackson was recruited.
+He was a member of the Rensselaer Board of Trustees beginning in 1991 until he passed (as an active trustee from May 1991 through December 2012, and subsequently a trustee emeritus), and was the interim president of RPI from April 1998 until July 1999, until President Shirley Ann Jackson was recruited.
 Barton Hall, a residence hall on the RPI campus that opened in 2000, was named in his honor.
+Barton died on July 12, 2024, at the age of 88.